Skip to content

 To interact with or display third-party content, we need your consent.

 Whether in the thick fog during the day or only in the dark armed with a flashlight, visibility is always severely limited.
 But what lurks beyond your field of vision?
-Often, you don’t know, except: There’s something.
+Often enough, you don’t know, except: There’s something.
 Guaranteed.
 And it wants to kill you.
-As is typical for the genre, resources are scarce, and there are many puzzles that sometimes require a bit of brainpower.
+As is typical for the genre, resources are scarce here too, and there are many puzzles that sometimes require a bit of brainpower.

-“Silent Hill 2” became a true milestone due to its profound and yet emotional story about James Sunderland, who follows the call of his dead wife to the deserted titular town.
-The plot holds a few surprises and is closely intertwined with the game world and the monstrous appearances on a psychological level.
-“Silent Hill 2” is not only extremely thrilling and eerie but also offers mature, sophisticated entertainment beyond the fear.
+But “Silent Hill 2” became a true milestone due to its abysmal yet emotional story about James Sunderland, who follows the call of his dead wife to the deserted titular town.
+The plot holds a few surprises and is closely intertwined with the game world and the monstrous apparitions on a psychological level.
+“Silent Hill 2” is thus not only extremely thrilling and eerie but also offers mature, sophisticated entertainment beyond the fear.

 More on the topic